-Borrowing risk The risk that where borrowing has occurred in relation to a Fund, the lender would have the right to demand payment from that Fund at short notice.
-If there are insufficient assets in the Fund to repay the loan, the assets of other Funds in the Scheme could be used to meet the repayment.
-We mitigate this risk by limiting borrowings of the Funds except to provide liquidity for the repayment or redemption of any units and by investing in assets that are generally liquid in nature under ordinary circumstances.
-Single trust fund risk Although separate Funds have been established within the Scheme, the assets of the Scheme comprise a single trust fund.
-If the assets of a particular Fund are insufficient to meet the liabilities attributable to that Fund, the assets of any other Fund may be called on to meet those liabilities.
-We mitigate this risk by ensuring separate accounting records are kept for each Fund and ensuring that the majority of Fund expenses are calculated as a portion of the Fund's value.
+Borrowing risk The risk that where borrowing has occurred in relation to a fund, the lender would have the right to demand payment from that fund at short notice.
+If there are insufficient assets in the funds to repay the loan, the assets of other funds in the Scheme could be used to meet the repayment.
+We mitigate this risk by limiting borrowings of the funds except to provide liquidity for the repayment or redemption of any units and by investing in assets that are generally liquid in nature under ordinary circumstances.
+Single trust fund risk Although separate funds have been established within the Scheme, the assets of the Scheme comprise a single trust fund.
+If the assets of a particular fund are insufficient to meet the liabilities attributable to that fund, the assets of any other fund may be called on to meet those liabilities.
+We mitigate this risk by ensuring separate accounting records are kept for each fund and ensuring that the majority of fund expenses are calculated as a portion of the fund's value.